letsrockit/public/tjnuv09ssw-ad-tools-engineer-angular-react-python-node-js.md

 #### San Francisco, CA

 ### Job Description
-Build, scale and operate the systems that measure user acquisition and gameplay performance with a team of experienced veterans for games on iOS and Android.
+Build tools to help the user acquisition team manage advertising campaigns and optimize spending for free to play games for iOS and Android with a team of experienced veterans.

 ### What you'll do
 + Work with the user acquisition team to understand and improve their process